Perhaps the most important thing to know about Purdue is it’s Purdue.

 WHAT ALUMNI SAY

 “One unique aspect of the Krannert School was their emphasis on students giving back to the community.
 During my senior year, I had an accounting professor who ran a VITA (Volunteer Income Tax Assistance) program in Lafayette, IN.
-He encouraged us to volunteer along with hi and help individuals in the community to prepare their income tax returns.
-This was particularly rewarding as we were able to give back to the community and also refine our coursework knowledge all in one experience.” – 2014 alum
+He encouraged us to volunteer along with him and help individuals in the community to prepare their income tax returns.
+This was particularly rewarding as we were able to give back to the community and also refine our coursework knowledge all in one experience.” – Recent Alumni

 Eli Lilly & Company (9)